Unmatched Palliative and Hospice Home Care

 Alvita Care is there for you when every moment counts.
 The role of Alvita Care with hospice clients is to support our patients and families as they approach the end of their life.
 We will help you understand the choices open to you and work to support you in your decisions.
 Alvita Care provides personalized care, coordinating the services that will make them safe and comfortable.
-We provide support for hospice home care in NYC as well as assistance to hospice care facilities.
+We provide support for hospice home care in NYC, Westchester County, Long Island, and northern New Jersey, as well as assistance to hospice care facilities.

 The differences between Palliative & Hospice Care

 The most significant concern for those at the end of their life is care.
 There are many similarities between palliative care and hospice care, knowing the difference is helpful for everyone involved.
 While you’ve likely heard of hospice care and while most have a generalized idea of what hospice care services consist of, what many people get confused about is the difference in the types of care provided by hospice services, a large component is “palliative care.”
 Palliative care is a way of providing care that brings comfort to the patient.
 An administered system of palliative care is most prevalently offered by hospitals.
 When used in addition to some traditional care, both palliative and hospice care protocols suggest for all patients to receive care that combines the two types of care.
 Through one program, medications, day-to-day care, equipment, counseling, and treatment of symptoms are administered.
 Hospice home care and Palliative home care programs are similar but their differences are where, how, and why the care is provided i.e. location, timing, forms of payment, and patient eligibility.